Visit our Online Farm Store

 Making a pie or hosting a party?
-With our à la carte option, you can add to your order (i.e. a box of apples), as product becomes available.
+With our à la carte option, you can add to your order (i.e. a box of apples), as products become available.
 Remember to check our on-line farm store often for updates.

-When you sign up, you'll choose your box size, delivery frequency (weekly or bi-weekly for home delivery or pick-up site CSA subscriptions during our Summer CSA, weekly only for market pick-ups during our Summer CSA and weekly only for all Fall CSA subscriptions), and delivery location (your home or a Pick-Up Site, or one of our Seattle farmers markets).
+When you sign up, you'll choose your box size, delivery frequency (weekly or bi-weekly for home delivery or pick-up site CSA subscriptions during our Summer CSA, weekly only for market pick-ups during our Summer CSA and weekly only for all Fall CSA subscriptions), and delivery location (your home, a Pick-Up Site, or one of our Seattle farmers markets).
 For your convenience, the directory on our online order form presents your Pick-Up Site options both in list form and on a map — you can even filter by zip code.

 Full payment at the time of your order is appreciated, but there are payment plans available as well.
-Payment is accepted via PayPal (online) or by check or cash (in person at our market stand or by mail).
+Payment is accepted by via PayPal (online) or by check (by mail)

 What better way to get free fruit, build community, and reduce our carbon footprint.